jerdavies/MissionMindful/README.md

 sidetracked with innumerable distractions.
 Although I employ mindfulness techniques such as deep breathing on an ad-hoc basis, I would personally benefit from a structured program that I can play along with to develop regular mindfulness habits.

-### User Stories
-- As a user, I want to be able to select a mindfulness category to be prompted with an exercise to complete
-- As a user, I want to be able to mark an exercise as complete, so I can move on to the next level of exercise
-- As a user, I want to be able to add my own custom exercises, so I can tailor my unique mindfulness journey [many Xs to a Y]
-- As a user, I want to be able to view the exercises I have completed to track my progress
-- As a user, I want to be able to save my exercise program (including progress) to file
-- As a user, I want to be able to load my exercise program (including progress) from file

-### Phase 4: Task 2
-The ExerciseList class demonstrates a robust design that handles checked exceptions.
-Specifically, this is implemented in:
-- addExercise(String exerciseType, String exerciseDescription, Boolean isComplete)
-- getNextExercise(String type)

-Note that appropriate tests are implemented for when the exceptions are expected and not expected.

-### Phase 4: Task 3
-The UML class design diagram for this project depicts the higher than ideal coupling present in the program.
-This is especially noticeable in the collection of GUI classes, where a lot of dependencies exist.

-To improve the design of the program, I would:
- - Refactor the GUI classes (RootMenu, ExerciseMenu, ExercisePresenter, CompletedExerciseList).
- - Specifically, I would refactor out the duplicate code bodies and methods that exist in each of the "menu" classes.

-Due to the fact that this was my first experience in building a frame-based app in Swing, I did not know how to effectively design my class structure from the beginning.
-In retrospect, I should:
-- Design a hierarchy of classes within the GUI classes with a generic UI frame class (parent), and the specifics of each unique page implemented in subclasses.